porscheofficial/sustainable-charging/time-series-model/README.md

 ![Linter](https://img.shields.io/badge/linter-ruff-blue)
 ![License: MIT](https://img.shields.io/github/license/konstantinjdobler/nlp-research-template?color=green)

+This repository is part of the AI in Practice: Porsche Digital Challenge, a collaborative project focused on energy mix prediction.
 This repo uses the [NLP Research Template](https://github.com/konstantinjdobler/nlp-research-template) by Konstantin Dobler.

 ## Setup

+Follow these instructions to set up your Python environment to contribute to or run the code in this repository.
 It's recommended to use [`mamba`](https://github.com/mamba-org/mamba) to manage dependencies. `mamba` is a drop-in replacement for `conda` re-written in C++ to speed things up significantly (you can stick with `conda` though).

 <details><summary>Installing <code>mamba</code></summary>